osfanbuff63/muffinhunt-datapack/README.md

 You will have to manually assign tags, however while a MuffinHunt is running, you can do /function muffinhunt-dev:assign_permanent_tags.
 This will assign tags that will not be removed on the end of the MuffinHunt.
 WARNING: Cheats are required for this datapack to work as of version 0.6.0!

-All tags/teams used by this datapack can be found in [tags.yml](tags.yml).
+All tags/teams used by this datapack can be found in [tags.yml](docs/tags.yml).
 If there is a conflict, I recommend changing the tags that conflict, as it is hard to change the tags in the datapack quickly (although I am looking into a solution for this).

 # Contributing
 If you want to contribute, feel free to fork this repo and send me a PR!

 # Found a bug?
 If you find a bug, feel free to create an issue or pull request if you know how to fix it!
-That's always appriciated around here.
+That's always appreciated around here.

 # Dev stuff
 If you have more than one Juggernaut, I highly recommend using the set_worldborder_at_dragon_ender function instead of the set_worldborder_at_juggernaut.
 If you only have one, it doesn't matter.
 They are the same function.